Turtlemint emerges from its shell seeking opportunities beyond insurance; bulks up for acquisitions | Mint

-Invictus Insurance Broking Services Pvt.
-Ltd, the parent company of Turtlemint Insurance Services Pvt.
-Ltd., is expanding its revenue streams beyond its core insurtech platform, including through acquisitions much larger than its handful of purchases so far.
+Insuretech company Turtlemint Insurance Services Pvt.
+Ltd is expanding its revenue streams beyond its core offerings, including through acquisitions much larger than its handful of purchases so far.

 “The natural extension is all financial products.
 Our core insurance business has scaled up, is profitable, and doing well.
 Now, we are focusing on building adjacencies,” Dhirendra Mahyavanshi, co-founder and chief executive of Turtlemint, told Mint.